CButterfield27/BO1GobblegumsMod/README.md

   * Label reasserts visibility every 0.25s until gum ends.
   * Optional Gersh/Quantum specials via `gg_wonder_include_specials` (default 0).
   * Suppression triggered by Wonderbar helper calls (e.g., Immolation).
-* Perkaholic - Auto, single-use gum that grants every perk available on the current map to players missing them.
+* Perkaholic - Auto, single-use gum that grants every missing perk to the activating player.
+  * `gg_perkaholic_grant_all_perks` toggles between the canonical perk catalogue (1) and the current-map perk cache (0) so map-only runs stay accurate.
+  * `gg_perkaholic_include_mulekick` keeps Mule Kick in the resolved set whenever the map hosts a machine or the token is otherwise safe; if not, the gum logs a debug warning (when enabled) and skips it.
   * Uses the helper perk cache so map-specific machines are respected and skips consumption when nothing is left to grant.
   * Temporarily bypasses the four-perk cap by setting `self.gg_perk_cap_bypass`, then clears the flag once grants finish so the normal limit returns.
   * On Cosmodrome, asserts the perk VO flag once per activation by setting `level.perk_bought` and calling `flag_set("perk_bought")` via the helper after perks are granted.
   * Grant cadence is configurable with `gg_perkaholic_grant_delay_ms` (default 250ms) to keep HUD updates readable.
+  * When `gg_debug == 1`, Perkaholic logs the resolved perk list, final grant set, Mule Kick decision, and the temporary cap bypass status; no debug output is emitted when `gg_debug == 0`.

 ### Economy / Round Control